Sanna Marin: Prime Minister of Finland (2019–2023)

-In December 2019, Marin was nominated by the SDP to succeed Antti Rinne as the Prime Minister of Finland, but Rinne formally remained party leader until June 2020.
+In December 2019, Marin was nominated by the SDP to succeed Antti Rinne as the prime minister of Finland, but Rinne formally remained party leader until June 2020.
 In a narrow vote, Marin prevailed over Antti Lindtman.
 A majority of the ministers in her five-party cabinet were women, numbering 12 out of 19 at the time of the cabinet's formation.
 She is the third and longest-serving female head of government in Finland, after Anneli Jäätteenmäki and Mari Kiviniemi.

 Upon her confirmation by the Finnish parliament at the age of 34, she became Finland's youngest-ever Prime Minister, making her the then youngest serving head of government until Sebastian Kurz regained that description in January 2020.

-During the global COVID-19 pandemic in 2020, the Marin Cabinet invoked a state of emergency in Finland to alleviate the epidemic.
-When Swedish Prime Minister Stefan Löfven could not attend a European Council meeting in October 2020 because of his mother's funeral, Marin stepped in to represent Sweden.
-In return, Marin asked Löfven to represent Finland at a Council meeting later that month.
+During the global COVID-19 pandemic in 2020, the Marin Cabinet invoked a state of emergency in Finland to alleviate the epidemic, in connection with which, among other things, the Uusimaa region was temporarily isolated from the rest of Finland.
+When Swedish prime minister Stefan Löfven could not attend a European Council meeting in October 2020 because of his mother's funeral, Marin stepped in to represent Sweden.
+In return, Marin asked Löfven to represent Finland at a council meeting later that month.

 Marin's SDP came third in the 2023 Finnish parliamentary election.
 She announced that she would resign as leader of SDP at the party congress, to be held in autumn.
 She was succeeded by Petteri Orpo as prime minister of Finland on 20 June 2023.